 3. Stay hydrated and eat healthy.

 If you find your appetite has decreased from feeling depressed, at least eat some light healthy snacks.
 Some energy is better than no energy at all.
 When your body is deprived of nutrition, it’ll only shut down even further.
 Drinking plenty of fluids and eating well can help boost your mood.
 For example, although it might feel great getting immediate energy from junk food, sweets, and soda, once the rush you feel in your bloodline crashes, it will cause you to feel even more sluggish and lethargic throughout the day.
 Swap your sweet drinks for water and a box of Oreos for some fresh fruit.
 Eating more fresh, natural foods instead of processed foods will also help you digest better and this especially works in your favor, too, if you consider yourself a highly sensitive person (HSP), because you may have a more sensitive digestive tract.
+In fact, eating an unhealthy diet can put you at a greater risk of depression.
+Studies have shown that the gut microbiome interacts with and is affected by environmental risk factors, such as diet and stress.
+When it’s not being efficiently taken care of, this in turn, can influence one to develop mood disorders.

 4. Let fresh air into your home and go out for a walk.